 The Organization leases certain facilities and equipment under certain noncancelable operating lease agreements.
 The Organization expects that in the normal course of business, leases that expire will be renewed or replaced by other leases.
-For the years ending September 30, 2022 and 2021, the lease expense was \$209,376 and \$201,470, respectively.
+These leases have been evaluated and are accounted for under ASC 840 for the year ended September 30, 2022, and under ASC 842 for the year ended September 30, 2023.